dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 ---
 title: Explore .NET Aspire dashboard
-description: Explore the .NET Aspire dashboard features through the .NET Aspire Starter app. ms.date: 10/29/2024 ms.topic: reference
+description: Explore the .NET Aspire dashboard features through the .NET Aspire Starter app. ms.date: 10/31/2024 ms.topic: reference
 ---

 # Explore the .NET Aspire dashboard

-In the upcoming sections, you'll discover how to create a .NET Aspire project and embark on the following tasks:
+In the upcoming sections, you discover how to create a .NET Aspire project and embark on the following tasks:

 > [!div class="checklist"]
 >